PAIR-code/lit/website/src/tutorials/text-salience.md

 {%  include partials/info-box,
     title: 'Interpreting salience polarity',
-    text: "Salience is always relative to the model’s prediction of one class.
+    text: "Salience is always relative to the model's prediction of one class.
         Intuitively, a positive influence score (attribution) for a token (or word, depending on your method) in an example means that if this token was removed we expect a drop in model confidence in the prediction of